CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 | 11.
 Within the second `.then` callback function, log out the data that we just received (hint: `console.log(data)`).
 Inspect the data in the dev tools console.
 Can you see any interesting values?
 (Hint: think about what the `BestPokemon` component expects as a prop) |
 | 12.
 Still within the second `.then` callback function, update the `pokemon` state variable. <details><summary>Click here is you are stuck.</summary>:ppl at the State section again to see how to set state variables to new values.</details> |
 | 13.
 What happens in your browser?
 Do you understand why?
 If not, discuss it with another student.
 If you are both stuck, ask a Teaching Assistant. |

+### Container components

+In real world applications, the things we want to remember in state follow the *business logic* required by our users.
+So for example the number of caught Pokemon in the exercise  increases when you click on the button *Catch Pokemon*.
+Most of the time, business logic is about figuring out when and how to change state.

+To help us cleanly split up code that performs business logic from code that shows the user interface we split components into *presentational* and *container* components.
+Often we have components that don't do anything except manage state according to the business rules and render the right presentational components.
+On the other hand, we often have components that don't change any state, and just render using the provided props.

+Container components usually have some state and handler methods.
+Because of this they must use the `class` syntax.
+Presentational components on the other hand don't require the more verbose syntax.
+Instead they usually use the functional syntax.

 ## Further Reading